PreslavKisyov/GPS-Image-Verification/README.md

 - To print the likelihood maps, add the **-pm** command to either of the commands above.
 A figure should appear on the screen if and only if the prediction is positive, otherwise it would not print anything!<br/>
 - To change the threshold used, add the **-thr someNumber** command to either of the commands above!

-## Test ##
+## Test
-:exclamation:**Template Matching Test** - python verificationTool.py -test “path to query images” “path to reference images” “path to labels.txt file” -mm tm<br/>
+- **Template Matching Test** - `python verificationTool.py -test “path to query images” “path to reference images” “path to labels.txt file” -mm tm`<br/>
-:exclamation:**Patch Matching Test** - python verificationTool.py -test “path to query images” “path to reference images” “path to labels.txt file” -mm pm<br/>
+- **Patch Matching Test** - `python verificationTool.py -test “path to query images” “path to reference images” “path to labels.txt file” -mm pm`

-:warning:Again, the user can change the threshold by adding the **-thr someNumber** command to either of the commands above, as well as change the model or similarity measure used!
+Again, the user can change the threshold by adding the **-thr someNumber** command to either of the commands above, as well as change the model or similarity measure used!

-## Extract Similarity Values to File and Plot ##
+## Extract Similarity Values to File and Plot
-:exclamation:**Extract Values** - python verificationTool.py -e -ed "path to query images" "path to reference images" "path to labels" -ep "path to the new text file”<br/>
+- **Extract Values** - `python verificationTool.py -e -ed "path to query images" "path to reference images" "path to labels" -ep "path to the new text file”`<br/>
 The **-e** command invokes the extraction mode, **-ed** command provides the query and reference images, as well as the labels text file, and **-ep** provides the path where the new file will be saved to.<br/>
-:exclamation:**Plot Values** - python verificationTool.py --plot -ep "path to a text file with similarity values"<br/>
+- **Plot Values** - `python verificationTool.py --plot -ep "path to a text file with similarity values"`<br/>
 The **--plot** command is used with the **-ep** command.
 Here the **-ep** command provides the text file and it is not used to create a new one.
 The result of plotting is shown in the paper of this project and should produce a graph of the values.

 ## SURF ##